Benga-boy/sei-project-one/README.md

 My first few days have been plain sailing, I have been able to replicate a lot of the things I learned in class and things are looking good.

-I watched a few YouTube videos to get inspiration for my game logic, one especially from an ex GA student who made a video of how she went about making her game Link - https://www.youtube.com/watch?v=dBlSiGOFjUY&t=285s
+I watched a few YouTube videos to get inspiration for my game logic, one especially from an ex GA student who made a video of how she went about making her game Link - https://www.youtube.com/watch?v=dBlSiGOFjUY&t=285s.
+I didnt end up going down the same route she did but it was good to see and inspiring

+## DAY TWO -

+Kept coding and working on building the grid for my game, whilst doing more research on how to tackle the game logic but didnt find much online.
+Guess its not a very popular game

 ## DAY 3

 Day three and it is now time to start writing code for my game logic.
 Where do I start ? 🤔

+I tried a few different methods to write the game logic to no avail.
+I kept on going however and doing research onine but once again there wasnt much out there.
-I honestly did not have a clue where to start with the game logic so I approached my brother who is also a Developer and he suggested I focused on using classes to build my game in order to get used to object-oriented programming.
-This still meant nothing to me.
+I then spoke with my brother who was a Developer himself in the past.
+He assured me not to worry too much and advised restarting the whole project using a Class based component in order to get used to OOP, which is what is mostly used in the real world.

-Day three became day one and I now only have 4 days left before the project is due.

-I had a rough idea of what classes were but not in full detail so I decided to do some reading on Medium and watched some YouTube videos.
-I also referred back to workshops we had done in class.
+I was excited, especially after hearing that this was used a lot in the real world.
+I did a lot of reading on Medium, watched YouTube videos and referred back to my lecture workshops to help me gain a better understanding on how to get started.

+This whole experience will go on to serve the future me well when using React for example which is based a lot around Classes and I was happy things went the way they did in the end.

 ## BACK TO DAY ONE
-I started my project all over again on the eve of the third day, even with the time constraints.
-I started off with building my grid now using a 2d array, I was excited as speaking with some of my classmates, I was the only one using a 2d array to build my grid.
-I knew this will be difficult but I was going to learn a lot.
+I started my project all over again on the eve of the third day, even with the time constraints with only having another 3 to 4 days left.
+I started off with building my grid now using a 2d array based on the advice of my brother who also advised on using Classes as thats what is used in real world environment.
+I was excited as speaking with some of my classmates, I was the only one using a 2d array to build my grid.
+I knew this will be difficult but I was going to learn a lot during my research process.

-Building the grid once again was straight forward using a class, I was amazed at how straight forward this was using just the new and Array keywords.
+Building the grid once again was pretty straight forward using a Class, I was amazed at how quick this was using just the new and Array keywords.
 ```
   class Grid {
     constructor(rows, cols) {